DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 Procedure to Use
 --------------------
 We will need a few more nodes to demonstrate the usage of Measurement node.
-Insert Camera, (2D) Mod Finder, and Measurement node.

-Set up the tee.dcf scene in the Camera.
-In Mod Finder, link the Camera's image output.
-Run the Mod Finder node, and define a model on the image.
-Then define a Reference Point for the model.

 1. Insert a Reader node.
 You may use the data `here <https://daoairoboticsinc-my.sharepoint.com/:u:/g/personal/xchen_daoai_com/ETnjM6E8D89FsYDUfeMeBIUBSBxAuxVoCqcmJZMgbIYKdg?e=l4fBZ3>`_.
 Read from this folder.

 .. image:: images/Measurement/measurement_procedure_1.png
    :scale: 60%

-2. Insert a 2D Mod finder.
-Define the object as the fixture.
+2. Insert a 2D Mod finder node.
+Link the image output from Reader.
+Define the object as the model, this will be the reference fixture.
 You might want to read :ref:`Reference Fixture System` for more information.

 .. image:: images/Measurement/measurement_mod_finder_fixture_1.png
    :scale: 55%